JuliaStochOpt/StochDynamicProgramming.jl/doc/index.rst

 StochDynamicProgramming Index
 =============================

 This package implements the Stochastic Dual Dynamic Programming (SDDP) algorithm with Julia.
-It relies upon MathProgBase_.
+It relies upon MathProgBase_ and JuMP_.

 A complete overview of this algorithm could be found here_.